Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-We have acquired 2040 photometric observations of GJ~436 during 15 observing seasons between 2003 and 2018 with the Tennessee State University (TSU) T12 0.80\,m Automatic Photoelectric Telescope (APT) at Fairborn Observatory in southern Arizona.
-The first 14 observing seasons were discussed in \cite{Lothringer_2018}.
-The T12 APT is equipped with a two-channel photometer that uses two EMI 9124QB bi-alkali photomultiplier tubes to measure stellar brightness simultaneously in the Str\"omgren $b$ and $y$ passbands.
-A complete description of the TSU T8 APT, which is identical in construction and operation to T12, can be found in \cite{Henry_1999}.\\
+\paragraph{T12 APT and C14 AIT photometry} The Tennessee State University (TSU) 0.80\,m Automatic Photoelectric Telescope (APT) (hereafter T12 APT), located at the Fairborn Observatory in southern Arizona, is equipped with a two-channel photometer that uses two EMI 9124QB bi-alkali photomultiplier tubes to measure stellar brightness in the Str\"omgren $b$ and $y$ passbands simultaneously.
+We use a total of 2040 photometric observations of GJ~436 taken during 15 observing seasons between 2003 and 2018.
+The first 14 observing seasons (from 2003 to 2017) have previously been presented \cite{Lothringer_2018}.
+The remaining seasons are published in this work. \\

-The observations of GJ~436 (star d) were made differentially with respect to three nearby (on the sky) comparison stars: HD~102555 (star a), HD~103676 (star b), and HD 99518 (star c).
-We measure the difference in brightness between our program star GJ~436 (d) and the comparison stars a, b, and c and create differential magnitudes in the following six combinations: d-a, d-b, d-c, c-a, c-b, and b-a.
-Intercomparison of these six light curves shows that comparison stars a and b both appear to be constant, so we present our results as differential magnitudes: star~d minus the mean brightness of stars a and b (d-ab).
-To improve the photometric precision of the individual nightly observations, we combined the differential $b$ and $y$ magnitudes into a single $(b+y)/2$ ``passband''.
+The observations of GJ~436 were made differentially with respect to three nearby (on the sky) comparison stars: HD~102555 , HD~103676, and HD 99518.
+We measure the difference in brightness between GJ~436 and the three comparison stars and calculate differential magnitudes in the following six combinations: GJ~436 $-$ HD~102555, GJ~436 $-$ HD~103676, GJ~436 $-$ HD 99518, HD 99518 $-$ HD~102555, HD 99518 $-$ HD~103676, and HD~103676 $-$ HD~102555.
+Intercomparison of these six light curves shows that comparison stars HD~102555 and HD~103676 both are apparently constant, so we present our results as differential magnitudes: GJ~436 minus the mean brightness of stars HD~102555 and HD~103676.
+To improve the photometric precision of the individual nightly observations, we combined the differential $b$-band and $y$-band magnitudes into a single $(b+y)/2$ passband.
 The observations are all corrected for differential atmospheric extinction and transformed to the standard Str\"omgren $b$ and $y$ passbands using nightly observations of a set of standard stars distributed throughout the sky.\\

-Our T12 observations are plotted in the top panel of Fig. \ref{Fig:APT-Greg} as small filled circles.
-The mean of the nightly observations is plotted as the dashed line.
-The differential magnitudes of the two comparison stars are plotted in the bottom panel of Fig. \ref{Fig:APT-Greg}.
-The standard deviation of the 2043 nightly comparison star observations from their mean is 2.43 mmag in the $by$ ``passband'', providing an estimate of the precision of our individual differential magnitudes of GJ~436.
-Comparison of the two panels of Fig. \ref{Fig:APT-Greg} shows that GJ~436 exhibits low-amplitude night-to-night and year-to-year brightness variability.\\
+The T12 APT observations are shown in Fig. \ref{Fig:APT-Greg}, and the differential magnitudes of the two comparison stars in Fig. \ref{Fig:APT-Greg} B. The standard deviation of the 2043 nightly comparison star observations from their mean is 2.43 milli-magnitudes in the $(b+y)/2$ passband, which we interpret as the precision of the individual differential magnitudes.
+We find that GJ~436 exhibits low-amplitude night-to-night and year-to-year brightness variability.\\